bevacqua/contra/README.md

-# contr(a)
+![contra.png][logo]

 > Asynchronous control flow with a `_` taste to it

-Inspired on [async][1], but `contr(a)` aims to stay small and simple, while powerful, that's inspired by [lodash][2.
+Inspired on [async][1], `contrλ` aims to stay small and simple, while powerful, which is inspired by [lodash][2].
 Methods are implemented individually and not as part of a whole.
 That design helps when considering to export functions individually.
 If you need all the methods in `async`, then stick with it.

 - [API](#API)
 - [Changelog](CHANGELOG.md)